-Throughout FY2022, there were at least three INEDs and they represent over one-third of the Board which represent a sufficient number as required under Rules 3.10(1) and 3.10A of the Listing Rules.
-Among the INEDs, each of Mr. Lui Siu Keung (resigned with effect from 13 February 2023) and Dr. Xie Xiangbing (appointed with effect from 16 August 2022) has the appropriate professional qualifications in accounting and finance as required by Rule 3.10(2) of the Listing Rules.
+Throughout FY2023, there were at least three INEDs and they represent over one-third of the Board which represent a sufficient number as required under Rules 3.10(1) and 3.10A of the Listing Rules.
+Among the INEDs, each of Mr. Lui Siu Keung (resigned with effect from 13 February 2023) and Dr. Xie Xiangbing has the appropriate professional qualifications in accounting and finance as required by Rule 3.10(2) of the Listing Rules.

-The Company has received annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules from the following INEDs who have been INEDs during FY2022, namely Mr. Zhang Jian, Dr. Xie Xiangbing, Ms. Yang Min, Mr. Li Gang and Mr. Lui Siu Keung, and confirmation of independence pursuant to Rule 3.13 of the Listing Rules from Ms. Wang Yanxiao who was appointed as an INED with effect from 13 February 2023.
+The Company has received annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules from the following INEDs who have been INEDs during FY2023, namely Mr. Zhang Jian, Dr. Xie Xiangbing, Ms. Wang Yanxiao, Mr. Li Gang and Mr. Lui Siu Keung.
 Accordingly, the Board considers that each of them to be independent under Rule 3.13 of the Listing Rules.